 In a new series of articles, PVC (Program and Pathways) Sean Brawley provides an overview on the current program of renewal of our course and unit quality assurance processes.
-This important work is now being finalised through the and will impact on colleagues across our suite of courses and units.
+This important work is now being finalised through the MQ Operating Plan 2020-2024 and will impact on colleagues across our suite of courses and units.

-In I introduced you to the new MQ Curriculum Lifecycle Framework and information on the sector and institutional context.
+In Part 1 of this series I introduced you to the new MQ Curriculum Lifecycle Framework and information on the sector and institutional context.
 This Framework has been informed by our new approach to Quality Assurance, Enhancement and Improvement (QAE&I).
 At this time colleagues from across the campus are actively engaged in finalising a body of work that will deliver this new system.
 The current focus is on the processes that will realise our responsibilities and ambitions in this space.

 Our efforts are currently concentrated on finalising three major bodies of work.
 These are: